HsLOL/RetinaNet-PyTorch/README.md

 2. Other settings (Optional)
    if you want to follow my experiment, dont't change anything.
 ```
-### C. Train RetinaNet detector on a custom dataset with pretrianed resnet-50 from scratch
+### C. Train RetinaNet detector on SSDD dataset with pretrianed resnet-50 from scratch
 #### C.1 Download the pre-trained resnet-50 pth file
 you should download the pre-trained ImageNet Dataset resnet-50 pth file first and put this pth file in resnet_pretrained_pth/ folder.
 #### C.2 Train RetinaNet Detector on SSDD Dataset with pre-trained pth file